Book Now

 PRP injectable side effects include bruising, swelling, and tenderness at the injection site.
 These side effects usually improve within a week.
 There is also a small risk of infection.
 PRP injectables are not FDA approved for use in the United States.
 However, they are commonly used off-label for musculoskeletal issues, as discussed above.

-If you’re considering PRP injections, be sure to consult with a board-certified plastic surgeon or dermatologist, like Doctor Roya.
+If you’re considering PRP injections, be sure to consult with a board-certified plastic surgeon or dermatologist, like Doctor Roya Hassad.
 She will be able to answer any questions you have about the procedure and help you decide if PRP injectables are right for you.

 PRP injectables and insurance coverage